moralessilvestre21-sys/azure-enterprise-lab/README.md

 # Azure Enterprise Lab

+## Project Highlights

+✔ Built a secure Azure environment from scratch

+✔ Implemented Microsoft Entra ID and RBAC

+✔ Applied the Principle of Least Privilege

+✔ Configured Azure Storage and Blob Containers

+✔ Monitored VM health using Azure Monitor

+✔ Reviewed security posture with Microsoft Defender for Cloud

+✔ Documented deployment steps, troubleshooting, and architecture

+---

 ## Overview

 This project demonstrates the deployment of a small Azure enterprise environment while following cloud security best practices.